 Neither program fully incorporates LGBTQ-headed families or issues related to LGBTQ youth in care into the curriculum and exercises.
 If your agency uses one of these approaches, you can easily alter the language and exercises to include all families and youth.
 If specific LGBTQ content is not formally included in training for families, consider adding an addendum to the training.
 If you outsource the parent training, check in with the trainers to ensure that they have a policy of inclusion.

 Ideas for LGBTQ-Inclusive Addendum to Standardized Family Trainings

 An addendum should include the following:

 - Guidance for trainers on how to address any direct or indirect homo-/bi-/transphobic remarks that come up in the class.
 This guidance should include:

-- Tips for creating an LGBT-friendly environment.
+- Tips for creating an LGBTQ-friendly environment.